utdata/icj-class/resources/start_a_project.md

   - Name it the same as your local folder.
   - DO NOT include the README or .gitignore files.
 - Once created, review the lines of code Github suggests:
-  - Find the line that starts `git remote add origin` and copy that line.
+  - Find the second block "…or push an existing repository from the command line" and copy that code.
 - Back in VS Code:
   - Enter that copied line in your Terminal and run it.
-- Do `git push origin master` to push you local code to Github.
+You might have to hit return again to run `git push origin main`.

 You are now ready to complete the rest of the assignment.
 You can use the git cycle to commit any further changes.

 ## The git cycle

-As you work through the project, use the git cycle to save your code to your local machine, then push those changs to Github.
+As you work through the project, use the git cycle to save your code to your local machine, then push those changes to Github.

 - `git status` tells you where you are in the it cycle.
 - `git add .` adds all changed files into your stage
 - `git commit -m "Your message"` commits your changes to your computer.
-- `git push origin master` pushes your local changes to Github.
+- `git push origin main` pushes your local changes to Github.

 ## A very detailed version of starting a new project